Audacium/audacium/README.md

 I'm currently searching for contributors as I can't keep up the project alone.
 If you're interested to become one, make an issue!

 ## Goals of this project
-The goals **Audacium** is trying to achieve are pretty simple :
+The goals **Audacium** is trying to achieve are pretty simple:
-- Restoring Audacity to what it was before, with no crash reporting (GH Issues exist for that), or very simple update checking (only at startup, not periodically)
+- Restoring Audacity to what it was before, with no crash reporting (GH Issues exist for that), or very simple update checking (only at startup, not periodically).
-- Adding new features people want, listening closely to the community
+- Adding new features people want, listening closely to the community.
-- Make the code base easier to work with, less confusing for a newbie
+- Make the code base easier to work with, less confusing for a newbie.

 ----------------